smartnuance/saas-kit/README.md

 Since no implicit switch from the super admin is allowed, we provide the role header to temporarily switch to the _event organizer_ role:

-> http -v PUT :8802/workshop Authorization:"Bearer $AT" role:"event organizer" title=Salsa locationName=Gazebo
+> http -v PUT :8802/workshop Authorization:"Bearer $AT" role:"event organizer" instance:"c5263570ono4ui8qfhgg" title=Bachata locationName=Ponto

 ## Packages used